... are adequate, fair and appropriately simple or complex. It's a simple concept with difficult math. That's where we come in.

 There is a lot to know about rate analysis, proper rate setting and many things related.
 Some of these you should just leave up to your rate analyst.
 But some are critical for you to know.
 To start learning those things, click the "Freebies" link above and start reading.
 Especially have a look at the "Rate Setting Best Practices Guide," the newest addition to those resources.
 Everything in the Freebies locker is... free.

 When it is time to talk about a rate analysis for your system or systems, just call to get the process started.
 Actually, you may want to first read Chapter 3 of the "Rate Setting Best Practices Guide."
 On the phone we will, first of all, figure out if you even need rate analysis.
 Most systems do, but I will not analyze your rates before it is worthwhile for you.
 If rate analysis is needed now, and you desire it, I will scope your project.
-It takes 20-30 minutes.
+It takes about 30 minutes per utility.
 Then, I should have a proposal like this to you in a day or two.

 If you approve the proposal, we will proceed.
 We will get your rates in great shape.
 That probably will boost your revenue markedly.
 Of course, your ratepayers would rather not pay more.
 But at least (most of them) will be happy to know that they will be paying fairly structured rates.
 That will be the start of a happy beginning for your ratepayers and the utility that serves them.